 Enter the Process Group by double clicking on it, and you’ll see the flow that was imported.

-Note: importing a Flow Definition does not import the controller services, so in this case the HandleHTTPRequest and HandleHTTPResponse processors have invalid configs & I will need to manually fix them.
+Note: importing a Flow Definition does not enable the controller services, so in this case the HandleHTTPRequest and HandleHTTPResponse processors have invalid config warnings.

 That’s all there is to it.